opendocsg/opendoc-supreme-court-practice-directions/PART-06-Evidence--Witnesses-Affidavits-And-Exhibits.md

 ***Bookmarks***

 (5) Each exhibit in the affidavit must be separately bookmarked in the Portable Document Format (PDF) document that is filed.
-The names of the book-marks should follow the initials of the deponent of the affidavit, e.g., “TAK-1”, “TAK-2”.
+The names of the bookmarks should follow the initials of the deponent of the affidavit, e.g., “TAK-1”, “TAK-2”.

 ***Numbering***

 (6) Where a deponent deposes to more than one affidavit with exhibits in the same action, the numbering of the exhibits in all subsequent affidavits shall run consecutively throughout, and not begin again with each affidavit.
 For instance, where a deponent in his first affidavit has marked two exhibits as “TAK-1” and “TAK-2”, the first exhibit in his second affidavit should be marked as “TAK-3” instead of “TAK-1”.

+***References to exhibits in text of affidavit***

+(6A) Where the text of an affidavit makes reference to a documentary exhibit, the page number(s) of the affidavit where the relevant portions of the documentary exhibit can be found should be set out alongside the number of the exhibit in question.

 ***References to exhibits in other affidavits***